amundsen-io/amundsen/frontend/docs/flask_config.md

 ```
 After above configuration, all tables in 'schema1' and 'schema2' will have non-editable table and column descriptions.

 If you have more complex matching rules you can use `UNEDITABLE_TABLE_DESCRIPTION_MATCH_RULES`.
 It provides you more flexibility
-and control as you can create multiple match rules and use regex for matching schema nad table names.
+and control as you can create multiple match rules and use regex for matching schema and table names.

 You can configure your match rules in `config.py` as follow:
 ```python